It is time to ready your wish list and shop! EVERYTHING IS ON SALE! TpT is holding a 2-Day Site-Wide Sale Tuesday, August 3 and Wednesday, August 4.

 Check out the tips posted below to help you get the most value out of any TpT Site-Wide Sale.
 Did you know you can earn FREE TpT products just by leaving reviews of previously purchased items?
 Click to read How to Earn TpT Credit if you need help or just a quick refresher.

-If you need more tips on maximizing your purchases, click to read this blog post – How to Get the Most Value from a TpT Site-Wide Sale.
+If you need more tips on maximizing your purchases, check out this blog post – How to Get the Most Value from a TpT Site-Wide Sale.

 Make Music Literacy a Priority

-For Microsoft schools, these games are a perfect way to practice treble Clef note names.
+For Microsoft schools, these games are a perfect way to practice treble clef note names.
 The interactive PowerPoint games give students immediate feedback.
-When you are back in the classroom, they may be used for centers, individual, or group practice.
+They are perfect for centers or stations, individual, or group practice.
 Check out this simplified FREE Treble Clef SPACES Interactive PowerPoint Game for a sample of the games below.

 Note: These are INTERACTIVE PowerPoints and do not work in Google Slides.
 Google Slides does not yet have some of the functions that are currently available in PowerPoint.

 Music composition is hard for beginning musicians.
 These drag & drop rhythm blocks ensure success while teaching about note values, meter, phrase form, and lyrics.
-These leveled sets work with a wide age range.
+These leveled sets are perfect for a wide age range.
 Lessons are available as both Google Slides or PowerPoint versions.
-Click to see preview.
+Click to see video previews.